emc211/optane-kdb-report/README.md

 A simple load balancer may result in inconsistent query times for users, however many kdb+ IPC frameworks now have the ability to add different queries to different priority queues depending on query / user characteristics.
 In these instances, routing high priority traffic to DRAM RDBs and less time critical queries to Optane RDBs would be a great way to use the additional capacity.

-It is worth noting that Optane performance wont scale linearly.
-The ten Optane RDBs were spread across two cards.
-From discussions with the team at Intel, they expect each card should support up to five concurrent reads or writes before IO contention becomes an issue.
-The testing which was carried out with NUMA / taskset settings configured to ensure each RDB was locked to the optimal cards and CPU.
-More details of which are available in the [appendix](#appendix).
+It is worth noting that Optane performance won't scale linearly.
+The appDirect memory was spread across two optane chips, one per CPU socket.
+And accessible to the application as two separate mounts.
+From discussions with the team at Intel, they expect each CPU socket should support up to five concurrent reads or writes before IO contention becomes an issue.
+The testing which was carried out was done so with NUMA settings configured to ensure each RDB was using the optimal pair of optane mount and CPU node.
+This is to ensure the rdb is not using a CPU to write/read data to/from an optane chip plugged into another CPU socket's slot.

 A great use of Optane could be moving less frequently used columns out of DRAM and into Optane using a util such as `.mutil.colsToDotM`.
 Many systems have a number of timestamps which are only ever used to forensically examine a production issue such as misaligned / late data.
 Many users drop these columns from the RDB insert and need to replay the TP log to access them during a production issue.
 Keeping them in Optane would allow instant access during given issues.